top running overhead cranes

 Top Running Overhead cranes

-Top running cranes are one of the most commonly used industrial lifting devices today.
+Top running overhead cranes are one of the most commonly used industrial lifting devices today.

 What is a top running crane?